 Go Optimizes Memory Management in Large Projects

 Go is more memory efficient than Python.
-Its statically typed nature and compilation process means that variable types are determined at compile time.
-So, the Go compiler knows the size and type beforehand and can allocate memory accordingly.
-Conversely, the interpreter allocates memory in Python's dynamic typing as the data is stored at runtime.Â
+Its statically typed nature and compilation process mean that variable types are determined at compile time.
+So the Go compiler knows the size and type in advance and can allocate memory accordingly.
+Conversely, the interpreter allocates memory in Python's dynamically typed system, as data is stored at runtime.

 Code in Python is Simpler to Write

-Python is one of the easiest languages to write because of its beginner-friendly and easily readable syntax.
-You'll require more lines of code to perform an action in Go than in Python.Â
+Python is one of the easiest languages to write in because of its beginner-friendly, easily readable syntax.
+You'll require more lines of code to perform an action in Go than in Python.

 But don't just take our word for it.
-Let's compare basic scraping scripts in Python and Go for fetching product names from ScrapingCourse, a test e-commerce website.Â
+Let's compare basic scraping scripts in Python and Go for fetching product names from ScrapingCourse, a test e-commerce website.

-The Python code below uses Requests to make a GET request and BeautifulSoup to parse the retrieved HTML.Â
+The Python code below uses Requests to make a GET request and BeautifulSoup to parse the retrieved HTML.

 import requests